B-berrypie/SONG/README.md

 # SONG: Synergetic Learning System based on Swarm of Non-Gradient Learners
 We present a synergetic learning system based on swarm of non-gradient learners (SONG).
 The proposed learning system is constructed based on the synergies of flocks of lightweight, efficient, scalable base components.
-Inspired by the process of 'evolution and selection', our approach constructs systems in a data-driven manner, commencing from simplicity and progressively advancing towards complexity, simplifying both architecture design and hyperparameter tuning.
+Inspired by the process of 'evolution and selection', our approach constructs systems in a data-driven manner, commencing from simplicity and progressively advancing towards complexity.
+This strategy not only accelerates the training of complex learning systems but also streamlines the architecture design and hyperparameter tuning.

 ## Getting started
 ### Install